 The last time I interviewed Matt Chapman was nearly a decade ago, when he was finalist to run the Port of Portland.
-He didn’t get the job but he did get the office.
+He didn’t get the job but he did end up getting the office.
 Chapman and his team at Northwest Evaluation Association (NWEA) recently moved into the building downtown vacated by the port, bringing new energy and jobs into Old Town, with big potential for expansion.

 Actually, Chapman didn’t end up taking the spacious corner office with the gorgeous view of the Willamette River formerly occupied by the port’s executive director, Bill Wyatt.
 He opted to convert the room into a library, where the shelves are lined with books about children, learning and education policy.
 He says he's thrilled to move to gritty Old Town, where employees can see daily reminders of the deep societal challenges that education professionals wrestle with.